YuHang-max/3DSAD-main/README.md

 We haven't achieved compatibility with the generated data of OpenPCDet yet and use the same data format as mmdeteciton3d for now.
 We will try to implement indoor data pre-processing based on OpenPCDet as soon as possible.

 ScanNet V2
-Please install mmdeteciton3d first and follow the data preparation ScanNet V2.
-Then link the generated data as follows:
+Please install mmdeteciton3d first and follow the data preparation[ScanNet](https://github.com/open-mmlab/mmdetection3d/blob/master/data/scannet/README.md/).

-ln -s ${mmdet3d_scannet_dir} ./RBGNet/data/scannet
 SUN RGB-D
-Please install mmdeteciton3d first and follow the data preparation Sun RGB-D. Then link the generated data as follows:
+Please install mmdeteciton3d first and follow the data preparation[Sun RGB-D](https://github.com/open-mmlab/mmdetection3d/blob/master/data/sunrgbd/README.md/).

-ln -s ${mmdet3d_sunrgbd_dir} ./RBGNet/data/sunrgbd

 ## Run